LauraRuis/groundedSCAN/README.md

 Some instructions require interaction with particular kinds of objects.

 ## TL;DR
 The data for the grounded SCAN paper is in the compressed folders in the folder `data` in this repository.
+This data can be used to train models with [this repository](https://github.com/LauraRuis/multimodal_seq2seq_gSCAN).

 Random data examples (more at bottom of this file):